capi-samples/kubecon-na-2022-tutorial/9-releasing.md

 Each GitHub release is expected to have certain artifacts attached to it:

 - **metadata.yaml**
-- **infrastructure-components.yaml** - this is all the k8s artefacts required to install your provider
+- **infrastructure-components.yaml** - this is all the k8s resources required to install your provider
 - **cluster-template-\*.yaml** - these are the cluster templates that users will be able to use with `clusterctl generate cluster`

 ## Create metadata.yaml